 The CalEnviroScreen approach is an attractive way to consider defining environmental justice communities but the Agency notes that the development of it was a multi-year, multi-million dollar undertaking.
-Therefore, the Agency will utilize a streamlined approach that takes the concept of CalEnviroScreen and simplifies it for use in Illinois through using readily available data from the U.S EPA's EJ SCREEN tool.
-CalEnviroScreen does not account for race in its calculations, but by using data from EJ SCREEN, the Agency will be able to do so.
+Therefore, the Agency will utilize a streamlined approach that takes the concept of CalEnviroScreen and simplifies it for use in Illinois through using readily available data from the U.S EPA's EJ SCREENEJSCREEN tool.
+CalEnviroScreen does not account for race in its calculations, but by using data from EJ SCREENEJSCREEN, the Agency will be able to do so.

-The federal government's U.S. Digital Service, working with the Council on Environmental Quality, is developing the Climate and Economic Justice Screening Tool to guide federal programs under the Justice40 initiative (Executive Order 14008).
-The tool will expand and improve EJ SCREEN, featuring interactive maps with indicators to assist agencies in defining and identifying disadvantaged communities.
-When this tool is available, the IPA will review the results and evaluate if it results in any changes to the consideration of environmental justice communities contained herein.
+The federal government's U.S. Digital Service, working with the Council on Environmental Quality, is developing the Climate and Economic Justice Screening Tool ("CEJST") to guide federal programs under the Justice40 initiative (Executive Order 14008).
+The tool will expandexpands and improve EJ SCREEN featuring interactive maps with indicators to assist agencies in defining and identifying disadvantaged communities.
+When this The beta version of the CEJST was launched on February 18, 2022, for comment, and will be updated in the near future to incorporate public comments.
+When the final tool is available, the IPA will review the results and evaluate if it results in any changes to the consideration of environmental justice communities contained herein.